-All consoles can control up to 64 universes except T1 which is limited to one single universe (fixed at universe 1), T2 to two universes (fixed at universes 1-2) and T3 to sixteen universes (fixed at universes 1-16 - expandable with optional extra licence).
+All consoles can output up to 16 universes except T1 which is limited to one single universe and T2 to two universes.

-The console itself will generate DMX output for up to 16 universes, above that you can network the console to one or more Avolites TitanNet Processing (TNP) nodes (Section 18.1).
-This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1/T2/T3).
+If you need to output more universes, you can network the console to one or more Avolites TitanNet Processing (TNP) nodes (Section 18.1).
+This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total.

-Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
+The software does not actually limit the number of universes from a single console to 16, but performance of the console will be degraded.
 A warning will be shown in the processing load section of the TitanNet overview.